saliWd/distance/ProjectNotes.md

 1. nRF beacon for Eddystone does not work on the S6 (Error 22).
 Did work once though, on the Huawei maybe?
 1. ¿adapt windows beacon display?
 Should display nothing, if type is not eddystone.
 Have to change only the output, not the beacon class or whatnot.
    * +Better setup / -Will not be used in the end / +Will learn about BLE etc. / +Better setup compared to Android studio (which cannot run on simulator, for bluetooth access I guess) / --> will give it another try
-1. check the app side.
-E.g. [github BLE library](https://github.com/alt236/Bluetooth-LE-Library---Android) as a starting point.
-   * Need to get the whole app building environment again
-   * Simulator etc
-1. documentation.
-The github md file?
 1. trial in pool, acquire some rssi data.
 As a first trial, just pack everything into my swimming bag.
 Next step: waterproof setup
 1. get the taiyo yuden running (see [adaptions](#Taiyo-Yuden-adaptions) )
    need the s112?
 Maybe nRF5SDK16\ble_app_beacon\pca10056e\s112\ses or nRF5SDK**15**\nrf52-ble-tutorial-advertising\pca10040e\s112\ses

 ## Done

+1. documentation.
+The github md file?
 1. not doing it, working with other examples: ~~port the ble-tutorial-advertising to SDK16.
 Understand the code of this example~~
 1. [nRF command line tools](https://www.nordicsemi.com/Software-and-Tools/Development-Tools/nRF-Command-Line-Tools/Download#infotabs)
 1. laptop: segger license (hooked to bluetooth connection, not ideal)